Camilo Sabio: Early life

 with a gold medal for academic excellence.
 He finished his Bachelor of Laws from the Ateneo de Manila University also as valedictorian with gold medal for academic excellence.
 Joined the Law Firm of Feria, Manglapus & Associates.
-He was professor, Political Law, Constitutional Law, Administrative Law, and International Law in the Ateneo de Manila Law School.
+He was a professor, Political Law, Constitutional Law, Administrative Law, and International Law in the Ateneo de Manila Law School.

 Politics

 Sabio was Davao delegate to the 1971 Constitutional Convention.
 For 20 years, he served as Chief Counsel of the Federation of Free Farmers (FFF) and of the Federation of Free Workers (FFW).
-He served as Chief of Staff of the Presidential Assistant for Legal Affairs, Office of the President.
+He served as Chief of Staff of the Presidential Assistant for Legal Affairs, and Office of the President.
 Later he worked as Chief of Staff of the Senior Associate Justice Jose Y. Feria.
-He was Secretary General (unanimously elected for three terms), and, concurrently Chief Counsel and Chief Parliamentarian of the House of Representatives.
+He was a Secretary General (unanimously elected for three terms), and, concurrently Chief Counsel and Chief Parliamentarian of the House of Representatives.

 In the 1998 elections, Sabio ran for the position of Vice President as a running mate of lottery company manager Manuel Morato under the Partido Bansang Marangal (National Dignity Party).
-He however lost to Senator Gloria Macapagal Arroyo.
-He served as president of the Philippine Constitutional Association (PhilConsA) from 1998 to 2002.
+However he lost to Senator Gloria Macapagal Arroyo.
+He served as a President of the Philippine Constitutional Association (PhilConsA) from 1998 to 2002.
 He was appointed by President Gloria Macapagal Arroyo as chairman of the PCGG in 2005 when its previous chairperson, Haydee Yorac died of ovarian cancer and took his oath May 2, 2005.

 Conviction and other controversies

+In January 2011, the PCGG published the Preliminary Report for the Truth Commission, that Sabio who was a Commissioner from 2006 to 2010, had allegedly unliquidated cash advances amounting to PhP2,158,692.99.
+Sabio was also figured in the utilization of government funds in escrow with the Philippine National Bank for excessive travels, such as one trip to Rio de Janeiro with 19 members of the Commission withdrawing more than US$ 160,000.00.
+It was also questionable when Sabio appointed his own brother-in-law as counsel of PCGG in New York.

 In 2012, the Office of the Ombudsman found Sabio guilty of grave misconduct for attempting to influence his younger brother, Court of Appeals (CA) Associate Justice Jose Sabio Jr., in the GSIS-Meralco bribery case.

 In June 2017, Camilo Sabio was found guilty of two counts of graft by the Sandiganbayan First Division and sentenced to 12 to 20 years imprisonment for alleged anomalous lease of vehicles in 2007 and 2009.
 In September 2017, the National Bureau of Investigation arrested Sabio over charges of graft, malversation of funds and corrupt practices.

+On November 23, 2023, the Supreme Court affirmed the decision of the Sandiganbayn, and permanently disqualified Sabio from holding any government office, be appointed in any government owned or controlled corporation, or take the Civil Service Examination.